Nitrous oxide toxicity

-Nitrous oxide (N2O) toxicity has serious medical sequelae including encephalopathy, myelopathy, neuropathy and endovascular effects 1.
-This results from demyelination and gliosis due to selective inhibition of vitamin B12.
+Nitrous oxide (N2O) toxicity has serious medical sequelae affecting both the CNS and the bone marrow.
+Neurological effects include encephalopathy, myelopathy, and neuropathy.
+This results from demyelination and gliosis due to selective inhibition of vitamin B12 1.
+Bone marrow toxicity may lead to myelosuppression, including neutropenia and megaloblastic anemia.

-N2O is an established and widely used anaesthetic gas though also misused quite commonly for recreational purposes.
-Canisters of nitrous oxide, colloquially known as “whippets”, "nangs", or "bulbs" 5, used commercially as a propellant for whipped cream is commonly abused.
+N2O is an established and widely used anesthetic gas though also misused quite commonly for recreational purposes as a legal 'high'.
+Canisters of nitrous oxide, colloquially known as “whippets”, "nangs", or "bulbs" 5, are used commercially as a propellant for whipped cream, and are commonly abused 6.

 The classic neurological appearance of vitamin B12 deficiency is the so-called subacute combined degeneration of the cord manifested as damage to the dorsal columns of the spinal cord, responsible for the transmission of vibratory and proprioceptive input.
 Peripheral neuropathy, optic atrophy, and dementia can also occur.